 When you couple increased 3D print adoption with the launch of the Form 3L, addressing IPA usage has become an imperative.

-When printing in large batches, recyling IPA can save significant sums of money
+When printing in large batches, recycling IPA can save significant sums of money

 With use, resin will dissolve and saturate in IPA, weakening its effectiveness.
 Most users will then look to dispose of the dirtied IPA through a waste disposal company, and then replace it with fresh liquid.
 As IPA use increases, be it due to large-format printers like the Form 3L, or high volume printer factories such as those for COVID swabs production, this could be a serious cost and environmental concern.
 Thankfully there is a way to address both of these issues at the same time: investing in an IPA recycler.